Best Small Business Loans for Women

 Term loans

 Term loans provide a lump sum of cash with a scheduled repayment and accruing interest.
-Short-term business loans typically need to be repaid in three to 24 months, while long-term business loans can give you up to 25 years to repay the debt.
+Short-term loans typically need to be repaid in three to 24 months, while long-term loans may give you up to 25 years to repay the debt.

 Short-term business loans are generally for smaller amounts of money, but often have high interest rates and fees.
 Women who have an immediate financial need might be better off with a short-term loan.
 However, if you need to make a large investment, like purchasing a point-of-sale system or a piece of commercial equipment, a long-term loan could be a better fit.